 Look for lean cuts of red meat.

-Replace solid fats in recipes with oil when possible.
+Replace solid fats in recipes with oil when you are able.

-Try to enhance a meal with a handful nuts, beans, legumes, or seeds when you can.
+Add nuts, beans, legumes, or seeds to your meals when you can.

-Try using walnuts or sunflower seeds as a snack substitute.
+Try eating walnuts or sunflower seeds as a snack.

-Eat food with natural oils, like olives, nuts, avocados, or fish.
+Eat foods with natural oils, such as olives, nuts, avocados, or fish.